L3 Apprenticeship Standard

-The apprenticeship standard provides the learner with a high-level description of the skills, knowledge, values and behaviours required of the Senior Healthcare Support Worker apprentice.
-On completion of this apprenticeship learner will become to fuilfil the role as a Senior Healthcare Support Worker.
+The apprenticeship standard provides the learner with a high level of the Skills, Knowledge, values and Behaviours required of the Senior Healthcare Support Worker.
+On completion of this apprenticeship the learner will become competent to fulfil the role as a Senior Healthcare Support Worker.

 Pathways available through an accredited Diploma embedded within this apprenticeship standard are as follows: